Four-Year B.S. Program

 The nursing courses are spread across the traditional four-year, eight-semester plan of study.
 Nursing is a practice-oriented major, so clinical courses at healthcare agencies will be part of the program.
 The four-year nursing program curriculum card which outlines the entire program can be found online here under nursing.

-- Overall average of 90 percent or better in high school
+- Overall average of 80 percent or higher in high school

-- Overall SAT score 1100 or higher or a ACT score of 24 or higher (See COVID-19 exceptions)
+- SAT score for critical reading higher than 480 and math higher than 480 or a ACT score of 20 or higher.
+(See COVID-19 exceptions)

 Due to testing cancellations, students who were not able to take the SAT/ACT during their junior year are not required to submit their scores and will be subject to a holistic application review.
 This policy is subject to change.